kavyabvishwanath/kavyabvishwanath.github.io/index.md

-I am Kavya Vishwanath, currently pursuing my masters in Computer Science from the University of Southern California.
+I am Kavya Vishwanath, currently pursuing my masters in Computer Science at the ##University of Southern California.